openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethodengine.md

 off(type: 'keyboardShow'|'keyboardHide', callback?: () => void): void

-Disables listening for a keyboard event.
+Disables listening for a keyboard visibility event.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework